Mailhappen/zimbra-mailhappen/QUICKSTART.md

 # Quickstart

-This guide show you how to quickly run your own Zimbra 10.1.x in container, with style...
+This guide show you how to quickly run Zimbra 10.1.x in docker.

 ## Prepare a Virtual Machine